-This year, the same day we as a nation were remembering the legacy of Dr. Martin Luther King Jr., the U.S. Senate had the opportunity to pass two historic federal voting laws — Freedom to Vote Act and the John Lewis Voting Rights Advancement Act — that would make voting more accessible for more people.
+In 2022, the same day we as a nation were remembering the legacy of Dr. Martin Luther King Jr., the U.S. Senate had the opportunity to pass two historic federal voting laws — Freedom to Vote Act and the John Lewis Voting Rights Advancement Act — that would make voting more accessible for more people.
 But with no thanks to — in King’s words — some “misguided senators”, they didn’t pass .

 And so the fight for protecting this most fundamental of civil liberties continues.
 As we well know, one of the most powerful tools we have to effect the change we seek is the ability to elect representatives whom align with our values and are invested in social-, climate-, and racial justice.
 We cannot change these systems if the ability to cast a ballot is inaccessible to anyone.